 - Many wished for faster internet speeds that would make transferring and backing up files more efficient.
 This desire was expressed multiple times.
 Many said that the sheer volume of digital data they worked with made cloud services and storage impractical.

 - A number of readers would like the option to be able to ship files on a physical device to a cloud provider so that the initial large transfer would not take as long.
-Some wished to be able to send monthly physical transfers with incremental transfers send over the internet.
+Some wished to be able to send monthly physical transfers with incremental transfers sent over the internet.
 (Note that Backblaze supports adding data via a hardware drive to B2 Cloud Storage with our Fireball service.)

 - Reasonable service cost, not surprisingly, was a desire expressed by just about everyone.